whats2000/MedVoiceQAReasonDataset/README.md

 ## 🎯 Quality Targets

+> [!IMPORTANT]
+> **Dataset Not Yet Human-Reviewed**: This dataset has not been reviewed by medical professionals yet.
+Any reports claiming IoU scores or other quality metrics should provide their own verification by medical institutions.
+Without proper medical validation, any reported quality scores should be considered unverified and potentially fake.

 | Field              | Metric                   | Pass       |
 |--------------------|--------------------------|------------|
 | `visual_box`       | IoU vs. RSNA / human box | **> 0.50** |